Award-winning refrigerant – WT69 / R469A wins innovation award

-The next stage of the EU refrigerant regulation / F-gas Regulation 517/2014 will come into effect on 1st January 2020.
-At present, alternatives to R23 refrigerant, which can only be used under restricted circumstances, for use in deep-freeze systems for environmental simulation have yet to be found.
-Until now, that is: Weiss Technik is proud to present its completely newly developed WT69 refrigerant in a ClimeEvent climate test chamber.
+The latest stage of the EU refrigerant regulation / F-gas Regulation 517/2014 will came into effect on 1st January 2020.
+Until now, alternatives to R23 refrigerant, which can only be used under restricted circumstances, for use in deep-freeze systems for environmental simulation had not been found.
+However now, Weiss Technik is proud to present its completely newly developed WT69 refrigerant in a ClimeEvent climate test chamber.
 WT69 has a GWP reduced by 90% to 1357 and is the ideal solution for use in deep-freeze systems reaching temperatures as low as -70°C. It makes no compromise in terms of performance, use and cost-effectiveness, reliably delivers comparable test results and is non-flammable, non-toxic and non-corrosive.

 A new standard refrigerant for ClimeEvent test chambers

 The new future-proof WT69/R469A refrigerant will be used in all compact ClimeEvent standard climate test chambers with a cooling rate of between 3 and 5 Kelvin.
 From 2020, special models such as vibration cabinets and larger climate test chambers with temperature-changing rates of up to 20 Kelvin will also change over to this new refrigerant.
 With this development, Weiss Technik is yet again, setting new standards for the use of environmentally friendly refrigerants.